By Melisa Marzett

 Cons of Homeschooling Chronically Ill Students

-- Children homeschooling are not able to compare the results of their activities with the rest of their classmates.
-The desire for a better result is often absent, as well as sometimes lack of faith in one’s own strength because a parent will always come to the rescue.
+- Children homeschooling are not able to compare the results of their activities with the rest of their peers.
+The desire for a better result is often absent, as well as lack of faith in one’s own strength because a parent will always come to the rescue.

-- A child who has been at home for a long time can grow up like a hermit, a “bluestocking,” or “Johnny Head-in-Air” although the opposite also happens.
-Homeschooling helps such children to get a full-fledged education in psychologically favorable conditions with the support of people close to them.
+- A child who has been at home for a long time can grow up like a hermit, a “bluestocking,” or “Johnny Head-in-Air,” although the opposite also happens and such children are eager to meet new people and adapt to new activities.

 Weighing all the pros and cons of homeschooling should lead parents to a conscious choice of the form of education that’s best for their child.
 When choosing a type of training, consult with the child’s doctors, psychologist, and teachers.
 If the child is old enough, you can even ask their opinion about the type of schooling they would prefer.

 - Study your child.
 Only the parent can know their child well enough to better understand what they are capable of doing given the circumstances, their learning style, their state of health, best time of day, and energy level on any given day.